LowlyDBA/dba-multitool.org/docs/stored-procedures/sp_sizeoptimiser/checks.md

 fits all solution, it is generally bad design practice unless absolutely required.
-It limits the column's ability to be used as an index key, makes online index rebuilding impossible, can lead to storing data pages out of row, performance will generally suffer, and more.
+It limits the column's ability to be used as an index key, makes online index rebuilding impossible, can lead to storing data pages out of row, and causes row size estimates to balloon.
+Generally, performance will be degraded.

 ### NVARCHAR data type